mn-am/toxprint/README.md

 *   [​Organic Flame Retardant Chemotypes](http://www8.nationalacademies.org/onpinews/newsitem.aspx?RecordID=25412)
 *   Antimicrobial Chemotypes (Yang 2020)

-ToxPrint is implemented in [​CSRML language](https://chemotyper.org/wiki/WikiStart#TheCSRMLReferenceImplementation) and can be applied using the publicly available [​ChemoTyper application](http://chemotyper.org).
+The ToxPrint chemotype library is implemented in [CSRML language and can be applied using the publicly available [​ChemoTyper application](http://chemotyper.org).

-ToxPrint chemotypes can be downloaded free-of-charge for public use.

-## Publications about ToxPrint chemotypes, CSRML language, and ChemTyper application
+## Updates

+*   2014-06-11.
+The updated release 711 fixes the label assigned to the rule TXP-001-0270-0010-0050-0050 - there was an extra space character in the label, title, and comment.
+The updated ToxPrint file is available for download.

+*   2014-01-27.
+The updated release 219 fixes the issue with the incorrect structure representation in the rule TXP-004-0020-0200-0150-0150.
+The updated ToxPrint file is available for download.

+**Please note!** The updated ToxPrint CSRML file is not automatically replaced in your current [​ChemoTyper installation](http://chemotyper.org).
+Tuse the updated ToxPrint chemotypes in your ChemoTyper installation, please follow the instructions below.

+*   Close the ChemoTyper application
+*   Download the ZIP archive that contains the latest ToxPrint CSRML file (named like "ToxPrint_V2.0_r<number>.xml"
+*   Extract its content into a folder of your choice, *e.g.*, "Documents"
+*   Start Windows File Explorer with administrative privileges (use "Run as Administrator" command)
+*   Move the extracted ToxPrint_V2.0_r<number>.xml file you into the folder "share" of your ChemoTyper installation at "C:\Program files (x86)\Molecular Networks\ChemoTyper\share"

+After that the content of the latest ToxPrint file can be loaded in ChemoTyper as usual from the Start page of the ChemoTyper application.

+## Download

+The ToxPrint chemotypes (XML file) are available for download for registered users.

+Please [login](/login) if you have already an account or [register](/register).

+## References

 *   [C Yang, M Cheeseman, J Rathman, A Mostrag, N Skouli, V Vitcheva, S Goldberg.
 A new paradigm in threshold of toxicological concern based on chemoinformatics analysis of a highly curated database enriched with antimicrobials. *Food and Chemical Toxicology* **2020**, *143*, 111561.](https://doi.org/10.1016/j.fct.2020.111561)